 In accordance with the Lisbon Treaty, COSAC is the only institutionalized framework for interparliamentary cooperation at working body level.
 COSAC allows the possibility for regular exchange of opinions between committees.
 Under the Lisbon Treaty, COSAC may submit any contribution it deems appropriate for the attention of the European Parliament, the Council and the Commission and promote the exchange of information and best practices between national parliaments and the European Parliament.
-The decision on establishing COSAC was adopted on 16 November 1989 in Paris at the Conference of Speakers of the Parliaments of the EU Member States.
+COSAC was established in 1989 at the Conference of the Speakers of EU Parliaments in Madrid.
+The first meeting of COSAC took place on 16-17 November 1989 in Paris.
 COSAC’s main objective is to strengthen the role of the committees for EU affairs of national Parliaments through regular meetings of their members with the Members of the European Parliament.

 In line with the COSAC Rules of Procedure, COSAC meetings take place twice during each six-month presidency of the Council of the European Union in the Member State holding the Presidency – once in the format of the meeting of the chairpersons of the committees for Union affairs, where the committee of each EU Member State is represented by one or two members, generally at chairman or vice chairman level, and once in the plenary meeting, where the committees of all Member States are represented by a maximum of 6 members.
 The meetings of chairpersons last for two days and their main purpose is the preparation of the plenary meeting, while the plenary meetings, lasting three days, gather delegations to discuss the topics agreed upon at the meetings of chairpersons of the COSAC committees.
 The European Parliament also participates in the work of COSAC.
 The committees for European Affairs/Integration of candidate countries are invited to participate as observers.